 All file documentation relating to concerns about a student or adult will be kept indefinitely and stored separately in a fireproof safe.
-The Head of College/Director of College/School will regularly monitor all current child protection files with the Child Protection Officers (CPOs).
+The Head of College will regularly monitor all current child protection files with the Child Protection Officers (CPOs).